james-evolution/trampoline-world/README.md

 Built for someone very dear to my heart.

-A full-stack persistent web application that doubles as both a desktop and mobile application.
+A full-stack web application that doubles as both a desktop and mobile application.
 <br>Compatible with macOS, Windows, iOS, and Android.
 This application is effectively a CRM intended for tracking trampoline orders.

 https://youtu.be/134bgAV4l8k